particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 | 94 | GNSS_RF |  | GNSS | GNSS antenna. |
 | 95 | GND | POWER | | Ground |

+Note: All GPIO, ADC, and peripherals such as I2C, Serial, and SPI are 3.3V maximum and are **not** 5V tolerant.

 Pin numbers match the triangular numbers in the graphic above.

 <sup>1</sup>Pin usage on the Tracker One.